blindnet-io/devrel-management/docs/use-cases/doctolib.md

 ### Step 1 - Configuration

-Doctolib feeds blidnet devkit with general information (Privacy Policy, server locations, retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.
+Doctolib should feed blidnet devkit with general information (Privacy Policy, server locations, retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.

 blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the a whole world of automation.
 It allows to connect an existing system with blindnet's knowledge base and rule engines in oder to deliver the ultimate privacy experience.

 ### Step 2 - Report key events

-Whenever an important thing happens - a user opens an account, gives consent, or deletes an account - Doctolib lets blindnet devkit know.
+Whenever an important thing happens - a user opens an account, gives consent, or deletes an account - Doctolib should let blindnet devkit know.
 A chain of events is constructed.
 With every new event the blindnet's Privacy Compiler (part of Privacy Computation Engine) updates a state of allowed processing.

 <img height="300" src="./img/PCEexplained.gif">